Yan-Lu-107/Udacity-Self-Driving-Car-Engineer/P2 Advanced Lane Finding/README.md

 # Udacity-Self-Driving-Car-Engineer

-Udacity - Self-Driving Car NanoDegree This repository contains code for a project I did as a part of Udacity's Self Driving Car Nano Degree Program.
 The goal is to write a software pipeline to identify the road lane boundaries in a video.

 The Steps
 The steps of this project are listed below.
 You can have a look at Advanced_Lane_Lines.ipynb for the code.